Function order_stat::kth

 &mut array[k]

-is zero-indexed, so the minimum corresponds to k = 0
+}That is, k is zero-indexed, so the minimum corresponds to k = 0 and the maximum k = array.len() - 1.
+Furthermore, array is

-th order statistic into array[k]
+mutated, placing the kth order statistic into array[k] and

 partitioning the remaining values so that smaller elements lie